How Did We Get Here?

 But even reliable authors on occasion produce works that stink.
 Don’t promote them.
 Don’t ask other people to promote your stinkers.
 A real friend will tell you when you have B.O.

-5) Thou shalt not disparage the work of other writers for gain.
 A few years ago, we heard about a mainstream author who had gone online and attacked well over a hundred other writers, giving their novels lukewarm reviews, then telling the readers that the books were nowhere near as great as his own.
 I see this happening in reviews on Goodreads and Amazon.com.
 You don’t need to do it.